librairy/explorer/README.md

     - event-bus
 ```

+That's all!! **librairy explorer** should be run in your system now!

 Instead of deploy all containers as a whole, you can deploy each of them independently.
 It is useful to run the service distributed in several host-machines.